Protectionism and economic growth: Causal evidence from the first era of globalization: Introduction

 We employ the synthetic control (SC) method \citep{abadie2003economic} to select control countries against which economic growth in Sweden can be compared.
-We do not find evidence suggesting that protectionist policies influenced short-run economic growth in 19th century Sweden.
-Our results show that tariffs increased government revenue.
-However, there is no evidence that the protectionist government increased government expenditure to stimulate the economy in the short-run.
+We do not find evidence suggesting that the protectionist policies influenced short-run economic growth in 19th century Sweden.
+The results corroborate that the short-run effects of protectionism are likely to be context-specific \citep{eichengreen2019}.
+Our study shows that focusing on exogenous variation is essential to better understand the `tariff-growth paradox' in the first era of globalization.